latex3/tagging-project/tagging-status/CONTRIBUTING.md

 If you spot XML comments such as `<!-- UTF16 to UTF8 conversion failure -->` in the generated XML file, it is likely that `cm-super` is not installed.
-These comments appear as there are not Unicode mappings for bitmap fonts which are maybe used because `cm-super` is not installed.
+These comments appear as there are not Unicode mappings for bitmap fonts which might get used because `cm-super` is not installed.

 ## Add your test files to this repository